withedeveloper/academic-portfolio/README.md

-# academic-portfolio
+# Acadamic Portfolio

+Welcome to my personal university repository!
+This repo contains my assignments, presentations, and study notes for my degree.

+## Structure
+- **Year_1/** → All courses from first year
+- **Extras/** → Reference materials, research papers, and templates

+## Purpose
-The main purpose of this repostory is to sync all my University study resources and assignments to make it accessable publically.
+To maintain all my academic work in one safe, version-controlled place and to make it accessable publically.